dladd/pyFormex/sphinx/tutorial.rst

    A wireframe cube

-While the pattern :func:`pattern` and :func:`mpattern` functions can only generate points on a regular cartesian grid, |pyformex| provides a lot of transformation functions to move the points to other locations after they were created.
+While the pattern :func:`pattern` and :func:`mpattern` functions can only generate points on a regular cartesian grid, pyFormex provides a lot of transformation functions to move the points to other locations after they were created.
 Also, the :mod:`Turtle` plugin module provides a more general mechanism to